10 All-Natural Remedies To Get Rid Of Facial Redness

 9. Eat an anti-inflammatory diet.

 Whatever the underlying cause, facial redness is a sign of overall inflammation, and incorporating anti-inflammatory foods into your diet can help mitigate symptoms.
-When trying to quell head-to-toe inflammation, and subsequent facial redness, all of the common no-no's apply, such as limiting sugar and avoiding foods high on the glycemic index.
-Instead, swap in high-fiber fruits and veggies—particularly those that are high in antioxidants, like vitamins A and E, which have been linked to improvement of acne, another common cause of facial redness.
+When trying to quell head-to-toe inflammation, and subsequent facial redness, all of the common no-no's apply, such as limiting sugar and avoiding foods high on the glycemic index15.
+Instead, swap in high-fiber fruits and veggies—particularly those that are high in antioxidants, like vitamins A and E, which have been linked to improvement of acne16, another common cause of facial redness.

 10. Stress reduction

 Perhaps the hardest lifestyle adjustment of all: Learning to manage, and minimize, stress.
-High stress levels can wreak havoc on the body and mind, particularly because they contribute to overall bodily inflammation.
+High stress levels can wreak havoc on the body and mind17, particularly because they contribute to overall bodily inflammation.
 One of the many signs of inflammation is skin redness or a rash.
 Incorporating stress-relieving activities into your daily routine, practicing mindfulness, and getting enough sleep are all key to mitigating stress and inflammation levels in the body.